timothyb89/renamer/README.md

 MakeMKV and [ARM][arm].
 It helps you sensibly reorganize titles and ensure all episodes are sequentially ordered across discs.

+In addition to keeping a consistent episode counter between discs and titles, it also has utilities to exclude titles that are too short (e.g. special features) or too long (e.g. pseudo-titles for discs with a "play all" option).

+This utility doesn't actually make any changes to your media library.
+When an output directory is specified (`-o`), it prints out a series of `mv` commands which can be manually reviewed or `eval`'d.

 ## Installation

 Ensure you have the following installed: